 Like many scary new tech, Deep Voice was created with largely altruistic intents.
 The new voice-to-text AI can copy a user's voice and produce an eerily accurate replication after only 60 seconds.
 While it may sound inherently creepy, Deep Voice does have the potential to be put to use in positive ways.
 It can replicate the voices of people who have difficulty speaking - or who have lost their voices altogether - due to medical conditions.
 It can create a personal assistant for young children that talks in a parent's voice, providing an extra sense of safety and security while a parent is away.

 However, some find Deep Voice a little too accurate for comfort.
 Given how quickly it can produce a spot-on imitation, there's concern the technology could be used for fraudulent purposes.
-People could easily use Deep Voice as part of identify theft scams, for example, and it can also mimic the voices of public figures.
+People could use Deep Voice as part of identify theft scams, for example, and it can also mimic the voices of public figures.
 This would make it easier to create fake news stories to possibly further fuel conspiracy theories online.
-Luckily, it appears Deep Voice isn't beyond the beta testing phase at this point.
-Perhaps developers can respond to any concerns before its release, putting any potential dystopian fears to rest in the minds of consumers.
+Luckily, it appears Deep Voice isn't beyond the beta testing phase.
+Perhaps developers can respond to concerns before its release, putting any potential dystopian fears to rest in the minds of consumers.

 Google Smart Home Technology Could Monitor - And Discipline - Children